Karsanbhai Patel: Awards and recognition

-It was also announced on 7 June 2013 that he bought 400 million six-seater chopper.
-After Adani Group chairman Gautam Adani and Zydus group promoter Pankaj Patel, Karsanbhai is the third Ahmedabad-based industrialist to buy a chopper.
+It was also reported by the Times of India on 7 June 2013 that he purchased a 400 million six-seater chopper.
+After Adani Group chairman Gautam Adani and Zydus group promoter Pankaj Patel, Karsanbhai became the third Ahmedabad-based industrialist to buy a chopper.

-In 2017, Karsanbhai was ranked No. 38 by Forbes magazine, for the list of India's Richest persons ($3.6 billion).
+In 2017, Karsanbhai was ranked No. 38 by Forbes magazine in its list of India's richest persons ($3.6 billion).
+In 2019, Karsanbhai was ranked No. 30 by Forbes magazine in its list of India's richest persons ($3.9 billion).

-In 2019, Karsanbhai was ranked No. 30 by Forbes magazine for the list of India's richest persons ($3.9 billion).
+According to Forbes' list of India's 100 richest tycoons, dated October 9, 2024, Karsanbhai Patel is ranked 48th with a net worth of $6.05 billion.